stablecog/stablecog/src/lib/md/best-custom-fine-tuned-stable-diffusion-models.md

 In my experience, it does a good job within the anime style.
 However, if you want a SFW results, this model might not be for you.
 In my trials it was generating too many NSFW images for prompts that are completely family friendly.

-Waifu Diffusion isn't availabe on Stablecog since Stablecog is a SFW tool and getting too many NSFW errors makes for a not so great experience.
+Waifu Diffusion isn't available on Stablecog since Stablecog is a SFW tool and getting too many NSFW errors makes for a not so great experience.
 However, [harubaru](https://huggingface.co/hakurei/waifu-diffusion) announced that there will be a new release on December 26th.
 I'll be trying that model out to see if NSFW content is little more manageable.

 ## [Ghibli Diffusion](https://huggingface.co/nitrosocke/Ghibli-Diffusion)